YakoubBenaisa/Moodle-Api-Handler/README.md

 - The default settings include `DEBUG=True` which should be disabled in production
 - Update the `SECRET_KEY` before deploying to production
 - Configure proper `ALLOWED_HOSTS` for production environments
+- Consider implementing rate limiting for the login endpoint
+- For production, ensure HTTPS is enforced for all API endpoints

 ## License